 5. There Is No Way to Help Colorblind People

 Since there's no cure for color blindness and it does not physically hurt the person, those without color deficiency do not realize the patient is being forced to adapt to a world in which he or she cannot properly perceive a significant portion.
-By educating people both with and without color deficiency about the effects of cone pigment problems, the gap between both perceptions can be significantly lessened.

-Are there currently any treatments for color-blindness?
+Are there currently any treatments for color blindness?

 There are no preventative treatments as it's genetic.
 However colored filters, spectacles, and contact lenses have been introduced that can alter someone's color perception.
-They might allow the wearer to see a few more colors or colors nearer to how a person with normal color vision would see them, but it doesn't really solve the issue.
-Color blindness affects so many aspects of our life.
-You can learn some tips & tricks at this online training course designed for colorblind people.
+They might allow the wearer to see a few more colors or colors nearer to how a person with normal color vision would see them, but it doesn't solve the issue.
+Color blindness affects so many aspects of our lives.
+You can learn some tips & tricks at this online

-• A STEP-BY-STEP GUIDE FOR PARENTS/CHILDREN k-12 Click Here
+A STEP-BY-STEP GUIDE FOR PARENTS/CHILDREN k-12 Click Here

-• TIPS & TRICKS FOR TIPS & TRICKS +12 Click Here
+TIPS & TRICKS FOR TIPS & TRICKS +12 Click Here

-• COURSE FOR THE DESIGNERS & ARTISTS Click Here
+COURSE FOR THE DESIGNERS & ARTISTS Click Here

 Learn More: